flyingijohnson/PiLAMPServer/README.md

 # PiLAMPServer
 This project was for school.
 I can't find the details of me putting together.
 The RaspberryPi website has a very good details of putting it together.
+More will be added as I go back and set it up.

 The only problems I ran into while putting this together was actually accessing the server from a different device.
 I could reach it, but it didn't come across the network